ibericode/mailchimp-top-bar/readme.txt

 == Upgrade Notice ==

-= 1.0.1 =
+= 1.0.2 =
-Added an option to make the bar "sticky" & to choose bar size.
-Please update MailChimp for WordPress first.
+Minor CSS improvements & added integration with log in MailChimp for WordPress Pro.